6 Most Common Cat Health Problems

 Read more about tapeworms in cats.

-Many things can cause diarrhea in cats, including spoiled food, allergies, infection, liver disease, cancer, and more.
+Many things can cause diarrhea in cats, including intestinal parasites, spoiled food, allergies, infection, liver disease, cancer, and more.

 Symptoms of diarrhea are loose, watery, or liquid stool.
 Depending on its cause, diarrhea can last for a day, a week, or months.